AnyBlok/anyblok_wms_base/doc/core_concepts.rst

        appropriate states so that the whole system view is consistent for the present time as well as future times.

+       For this reason, it is necessary to provide a value for the :attr:`date and time of execution
+       <anyblok_wms_base.bloks.wms_core.operation.base.Operation.dt_execution>`,
+       even if it is a very wrong estimate.

        Planned Operations can be either :meth:`executed
        <anyblok_wms_base.bloks.wms_core.operation.base.Operation.execute>`
        or :ref:`cancelled <op_cancel_revert_obliviate>`.